Zlahrouni/FTP_Server_Client/readme.md

 ### Usage

-1. Run the client
-2. Connection to the server : Put the the host adresse (`localhost` in case you are runing both of the apps in the same laptop).
+1. Connection to the server : Put the the host adresse (`localhost` in case you are runing both of the apps in the same laptop).
-3. Authentification : You can authentify by going to the item menu authentification or us the command `user theUsername'` and `pass password`.
+2. Authentification : You can authentify by going to the item menu authentification or us the command `user theUsername'` and `pass password`.
    1. There is on user 'jhonedoe' to create another user you can create a folder in `ServerGui` the name of the folder will be the username and the password will be the first line of the file pw.txt (without space)
-4. Enter a command in the text field and press `Enter` to send it to the server.
+3. Enter a command in the text field and press `Enter` to send it to the server.
-5. The server will send a response to the client, which will be displayed in the GUI.
+4. The server will send a response to the client, which will be displayed in the GUI.

 ## Important